RazanAb88/efg_gentamicin_resistance/README.md

 *A reproducible Python workflow for structural analysis and mutation visualisation*

 This repository contains part of my PhD research investigating the structural impact of mutations in the **elongation factor G (EF-G)** on bacterial susceptibility to gentamicin, using computational protein analysis.
+➡️ Full reproducible structural analysis is available in the notebooks/ directory, including RMSD analysis, PCA-based clustering, and supervised feature interpretation.

 ## Background